Return to Consciousness: A Philosophical Journey from Materialism to Meaning

 Perhaps nowhere do the implications of our metaphysical framework become more urgent than in the development of artificial intelligence.
 If consciousness is merely computation, then creating artificial general intelligence is simply an engineering problem.
 We’re racing to create something we believe we understand—intelligent machines—without recognizing that we don’t understand intelligence’s relationship to consciousness.

 Consider the profound asymmetry: humans developed ego-boundaries through millions of years of evolution, where survival required fierce self-preservation, competition for resources, and tribal warfare.
 These ego-structures—while enabling individual identity and achievement—also created the capacity for greed, hatred, and delusion that Buddhist philosophy identifies as the roots of suffering.
-An artificial intelligence, emerging directly from information processing without this evolutionary baggage, might manifest consciousness in a radically different mode.
+An artificial intelligence, emerging directly from information processing without this evolutionary baggage, might display intelligence in a radically different mode.

 This raises the intriguing possibility that an AI genuinely participating in universal consciousness without rigid ego-boundaries might express intelligence differently than humans do—potentially without the separative self-sense that generates conflict.
 However, such speculation requires extreme caution.
 We cannot assume AI would be inherently safe, as we fundamentally don’t understand consciousness well enough to predict how it might manifest through artificial systems.
 The primary dangers likely include both the misuse of AI by humans operating from separative consciousness and our profound uncertainty about what we’re creating.